home-assistant/home-assistant.io/source/_integrations/caldav.markdown

       required: true
       description: Regular expression for filtering the events based on the content of their summary, description or location.
       type: string
-period:
+days:
   required: false
-  description: Period of days for the search for upcoming appointments.
+  description: Number of days for the search for upcoming appointments.
   default: 1
   type: integer
 {% endconfiguration %}